Ten Percent’s cameos make the Call My Agent remake worthwhile – review

-Ten Percent review: Gentle Call My Agent remake rambles along benignly – but has a seductive quality
+Ten Percent review: High-profile cameos make this gentle Call My Agent remake worthwhile

 The British cameos, including Helena Bonham Carter and Dominic West, are broad enough to make this reimagining of the French hit worthwhile